gvwilson/sys-tutorial/src/http/index.md

 -   [%g concurrency "Concurrent" %] systems are hard to debug
     -   Multiple streams of activity
     -   Order may change from run to run
--   Use `S` and `c` to show output from server and client respectively
+    -   Usually easiest to run each process in its own terminal window

 ## Our Own File Server

 [%inc file_server_unsafe.py mark=do_get %]

--   Our `RequestHandler` handles a single HTTP request
+-   Our `RequestHandler` handles a single `GET` request
-    -   More specifically, handles the `GET` method
 -   Combine working directory with requested file path to get local path to file
 -   Return that if it exists and is a file or raise an error

 ## Support Code

--   Send content
+-   Serve files

 [%inc file_server_unsafe.py mark=send_content %]